BarRaider/streamdeck-foldereditor/README.md

 <img src="/_images/folder.jpg">

-### New in v2.0
+### New in v2.1
+- Supports new 6.x profile structure
 - Support for Stream Deck Plus / Stream Deck Neo
-- Supports new 6.x profile structure
+- Support for newer XL versions
+- Support for Stream Deck Mobile (behaves as XL)

 ### New in v1.2:
 - Support for Stream Deck XL